 Each year thousands of guest researchers and visitors come to Berkeley Lab for unparalleled expertise in the basic and applied sciences.
 From grade schoolers to government officials, from industry leaders to members of the public, Berkeley Lab welcomes the opportunity to demonstrate its dedication to bringing science solutions to the world.

-GENERAL GUIDELINES FOR TOURS
+GUIDELINES FOR TOURS

 Please read this information on registration and safety considerations before signing up for one of Berkeley Lab’s tours.